particle-iot/docs/src/content/getting-started/setup/wifi-setup.md

 You can, however, export a native project that can be built with native development tools, as well.

-- Download the [react native example](https://github.com/particle-iot/rn-ble-setup) from Github
+- Download the [react native example](https://github.com/particle-iot/rn-ble-setup) from Github.
 - Make sure node 16 or above is installed with npm 8 or above.
 - You will also need a global install of [yarn](https://classic.yarnpkg.com/lang/en/docs/install/).